KiNGxMiDAS/ChatBookie/READMe.md

 # ChatBookie

-ChatBookie is a chatbot app that plays the role of a bookie.
-The chatbot uses AI to intelligently predict accurate predictions for upcoming sports matches from basketball, baseball, football, soccer, and other sports.
+ChatBookie is a chatbot app that serves as a virtual bookmaker, providing accurate predictions for upcoming sports matches.
+Built with Python and Django, ChatBookie utilizes machine learning techniques to analyze historical data and generate intelligent predictions for various sports, including basketball, baseball, football, soccer, and more.
+Users can interact with the chatbot through a user-friendly web interface, obtaining reliable predictions to assist in their sports betting decisions.
+With its intuitive design and advanced prediction capabilities, ChatBookie offers a unique and engaging experience for sports enthusiasts and bettors alike.

 ## Table of Contents